Join us Nov. 2-3!

-The 2022 Water in the West Symposium brought together speakers and audiences from across sectors — from utilities and government agencies, to businesses and agriculture — to share best practices and connect professionals around the theme of Global Water: Successes and Solutions, which focused on solutions to water challenges around the world.
+The Water in the West Symposium is an annual event bringing together speakers and audiences from across sectors — from utilities and government agencies, to businesses and agriculture — to share best practices and connect professionals around water and the solutions to water challenges around the world.

 The 2023 Water in the West Symposium will be hosted in November at the CSU Spur Hydro building; check back for more details.